arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

   - section_layout: 1col
     images:
-      - caption: 'Evaluate and rank ideas using a customizable Smart Matrix'
+      - caption: 'Evaluate and rank ideas on the fly using a customizable "Smart Matrix," with direct integration to the Brightidea idea management platfom'
-        description: 'Evaluate and rank ideas using a customizable Smart Matrix'
+        description: 'Evaluate and rank ideas on the fly  using a customizable "Smart Matrix," with direct integration to the Brightidea idea management platfom'
         url: '/projects/brightidea-whiteboard/whiteboard-smart-matrix.gif'
         border: light
         width: